About Silver Strand Falls

 Then, we’d follow Hwy 41 all the way towards Yosemite Valley (roughly 45-60 minutes later), but before getting into the valley, we’d stop at the Tunnel View Lookout, which is just east of the Wawona Tunnel on Route 41 (signpost W2).

-While Tunnel View is the most obvious place to see the 574ft falls, it’s also possible to see its profile from the base of Merced Canyon (a short distance west of the Pohono Bridge on Route 140; pay attention to unsigned pullouts).
+While Tunnel View is the most obvious place to see the 574ft Silver Strand Falls, it’s also possible to see its profile from the base of Merced Canyon (a short distance west of the Pohono Bridge on Route 140; pay attention to unsigned pullouts).

 Related Top 10 Lists